Gamification in UX: How to Boost User Engagement

 Co-Founder and Design Director

-We bet you’ve heard of Duolingo, Nike Run Club, and Forest.
+We bet you’ve heard of Duolingo, Nike Run Club, and Forest, all of which utilize gamification in their ux design.
 Gamification is what these apps owe their success to.
 Not entirely perhaps, but largely so.
 Gamification is exactly what makes these apps so addictive and sticky.

 Research even shows that gamification can double user engagement.
-But does that mean every app should incorporate it?
+But does that mean every app should incorporate gamification to enhance user engagement?
 And if so, how?

 We’ll dive into all of that and more in this article.

 In short, gamification means adding game-like elements to things that aren’t games.
-This might include features like challenges, progress bars, and rewards.
+This might include features like challenges, progress bars, and rewards to increase engagement.
 In fact, gamification is as old as humanity itself — think of hunters gathering trophies as a form of tracking progress and achievement.

 Fast forward to today, and gamification has become widely adopted in digital products.
 One recent adopter is LinkedIn, which introduced actual games to its platform.